-Join us as we share the latest research and strategies that state and local leaders can use to ensure that judicial fines and fees do not contribute to burdensome debt, housing and employment barriers, and an increase in imprisonment and recidivism for low-income communities and people of color.
-Learn about investment strategies that decrease wealth stripping policies and preserve assets for low-income individuals, particularly people of color which ultimately helps reduce the racial wealth gap.
+Wednesday, July 19, 2017 AFN hosted Asset Preservation Strategies: How Fines and Fees Strip Wealth from Low-Income Communities.
+The speakers shared the latest research and strategies that state and local leaders can use to ensure that judicial fines and fees do not contribute to burdensome debt, housing and employment barriers, and an increase in imprisonment and recidivism for low-income communities and people of color.
+We explored investment strategies that preserve assets for low-income individuals, particularly people of color, which ultimately can help reduce the racial wealth gap.

 Anne Stuhldreher, Director of Financial Justice in the Office of the Treasurer for the City and County of San Francisco